 We’ve decided to start this year’s tour of European biotechs in London, an exciting place full of opportunities for biotech entrepreneurs.
-Rexgenero, working in stem cell therapy, chose the busy capital to establish its offices.
+Rexgenero, working in cell therapy, chose the busy capital to establish its offices.

 City: London, UK